 Jamie Cohen-Cole is Associate Professor of American Studies at George Washington University.
 He focuses on how the work of scientists, social critics, educators and policy makers interact; the processes through which the sciences define normal human nature, the history of computing, and the values that shape intellectual culture.

-Greg Eghigian is Associate Professor of Modern History at Penn State University.
+Greg Eghigian is Professor of History at Penn State University.
 His research focuses primarily on the science and medicine surrounding forms of social deviance, particularly psychiatric disorders, criminality, and the paranormal.
-His most recent book is The Corrigible and the Incorrigible: Science, Medicine, and the Convict in Twentieth-Century Germany (2015).
+His most recent books include The Routledge History of Madness and Mental Health (2017) and The Corrigible and the Incorrigible: Science, Medicine, and the Convict in Twentieth-Century Germany (2015).
 He is presently writing a book on the history of the UFO phenomenon.

 March 15, 2017